cosmicBboy/ml-research/metalearn/README.md

 architecture search paradigm by formalating the output space of the Controller as a sequence of tokens conditioned on the space of possible executable `frameworks`.
-The scope of this project is to define a `framework`, expressed as a piece of Python code, which evaluates to an instantiated sklearn [`Pipeline`][sklearn-pipeline] and can be fitted on a training set and evaluated on a validation set of a particular dataset `D`.
+The scope of this project is to define a `framework`, expressed as a set of hyperparameters, that can be evaluated by a machine learning framework, like sklearn, which evaluates to an instantiated sklearn [`Pipeline`][sklearn-pipeline].
+Once defined, it can be fitted on a training set and evaluated on a validation set of a particular dataset `D`.

 Following the Neural Architecture scheme, META Learn uses the REINFORCE algorithm to compute the policy gradient used to update the Controller in order to learn a